 It is like a simple secret that has been lost in the hustle and bustle of this modern world.
 We are not here simply to maintain or even perfect ourselves only.
 The bridge, the doorway to that apparently secret portal to a life of purpose is at the juncture of our self offering.

 It is when we give fully of ourselves that we can fully receive.
 We are all longing for a deeper experience of this precious life, but how to find it?
 It is an eternal yearning covered by many layers of distraction, striving and forgetting.

 But we can step off of this illusion, step out of this endless searching, whether for materialistic emptiness or endless spiritual seeking, both which often hide underneath a deep unspoken angst.
 We can enter again into the innocence and joy and fulfillment of life, by fully participating with life.

-Over 10 years ago I moved to the pueblo of Pisaq in the Sacred Valley of the Andes.
+More than 12 years ago I moved to the pueblo of Pisaq in the Sacred Valley of the Andes.
 I have worked here and in the indigenous communities outside my village since I arrived.
 What I have found has completely transformed my life and perceptions.